dtorzala90/TBS_App/README.md

 Explain what these tests test and why

 ## Built With
-django- The web framework used pip3 - Dependency Management
+* django - The web framework used
+* pip3 - Dependency Management

 ## Versioning